m4ttsch/omscs-notes-notes/computer-networks/rate-limiting-and-traffic-shaping.md

 For an audio application, one might consider setting the size of the bucket to 16kB, so packets of 1kB would then be able to accumulate a burst of up to 16 packets into the bucket.

-The regulator’s rate of 8 packets per second, however, would ensure that the audio rate would be smooth to an average rate not to exceed 8kB / second, or 64kbps.
+The regulator's rate of 8 packets per second, however, would ensure that the audio rate would be smooth to an average rate not to exceed 8kB / second, or 64kbps.

 ## (r, T) Traffic Shaping
 In **(r, T) traffic shaping** traffic is divided in T-bit frames, and a flow can inject up to r bits in any T-bit frame.